freebsd-ita/gufi-blog/content/elk-2.md

 So, a quick recap:

-nginx is saving logs to (i.e.) _/var/log/nginx/nginx.access.log_, logstash knows how to decompose nginx access log events and where to save them so what are we missing?
+NGINX is saving logs to (i.e.) _/var/log/nginx/nginx.access.log_, logstash knows how to decompose nginx access log events and where to save them so what are we missing?
 Right, a beer.

-Well, actually we are missing something that 'monitors' **/var/log/nginx/nginx.access.log** and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder).
+Well, actually we are missing something that *monitors* **/var/log/nginx/nginx.access.log** and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder).

 For our purposes we'll use something called **logstash-forwarder-java**.